ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 ### 7.2 Should a syntax be provided for modification?

-Earlier versions of this proposal contained a modify field sytnax of the form `a{field * 2}`.
+Earlier versions of this proposal contained a modify field syntax of the form `a{field * 2}`.
 While appealing, there is a lot of syntactic debate, with variously `a{field <- (*2)}`, `a{field * = 2}` and others being proposed.
 None of these syntax variations are immediately clear to someone not familiar with this proposal.
 To be conservative, we leave this feature out.

 ### 7.3 Should there be update sections?